ravendb/docs/version_2/docs/client-api/basic-operations/customizing-behavior.markdown

 The default values of most of these properties are set internally by the <code>DocumentConvention</code> constructor.

-##Custom Id conventions
+##Overriding default identifier generation

-To override default document key generation algorithms, we added `RegisterIdConvention` and `RegisterAsyncIdConvention` methods to `DocumentConvention` where you can include your own Id generation logic.
+To override default document key generation algorithms, we added `RegisterIdConvention` and `RegisterAsyncIdConvention` methods to `DocumentConvention` where you can include your own indentifier generation logic.

 {CODE customizing_behaviors_8@ClientApi\BasicOperations\CustomizingBehavior.cs /}